 If you are suffering with a neurological disease or disorder, we encourage you to look into participating in a Clinical Trial.
 For detailed information about all of our available studies, please click on the links below to view our registry of Clinical Trials:

-- An Efficacy and Safety Study of LY3314814 in Early Alzheimer’s Disease Read more +
+- Safety and Efficacy of Piromelatine in Mild Alzheimer's Disease Patients (ReCOGNITION) Read more +

 - SUVN-502 With Donepezil and Memantine for the Treatment of Moderate Alzheimer's Disease- Phase 2a Study Read more +